 Pros and cons of different thruster solutions

-Boats come in many different shapes and sizes.
-There are now bow and stern thruster solutions for virtually every type of motorboat and sailing yacht ever produced.
+There is a vast array of boats in various shapes and sizes.
+Luckily, there are now bow and stern thruster solutions available for almost all types of motorboats and sailing yachts.

 Traditional thrusters continue to dominate the market

 Despite the availability of thruster solutions for different types of hulls, traditional tunnel thrusters still dominate the market.
 However, if there is limited internal space for a standard thruster, there are still several less commonly known options available.
 In this article, we will examine the pros and cons of thrusters for tunnel installation, retractable thrusters, and external thrusters.